How Training Is Designed at PAARTH

 At PAARTH:

-This reduces error recurrence and improves confidence over time.
+This reduces repetition of errors and builds durable confidence over time.

 5. Stability Under Pressure

-Knowledge alone is insufficient if thinking becomes unsettled.
+Knowledge is insufficient if thinking destabilises under pressure.

 Reduce anxiety-driven rushing